 The original score from Gustav Mahler’s Symphony No. 2 (the Resurrection Symphony) is to be auctioned Nov.
 29 for the first time.
-It was exhibited in Hamburg earlier this month.
+It was exhibited in Hamburg earlier in Nov 2016.

-The manuscript is 232 pages long and remains in the same conditionit was in when Mahler worked on it.
+The manuscript is 232 pages long and remains in the same condition it was in when Mahler worked on it.
 This means it is unbound and divided into the five movements of the symphony.
-Lukas Baumann, music manuscript expert for Sotheby’s, told Deutschlandfunk that this enabled inferences to be drawn about how Mahler created the monumental work.
+Lukas Baumann, the music manuscript expert for Sotheby’s, told Deutschlandfunk that this enabled inferences to be drawn about how Mahler created the monumental work.

 “The manuscript is Mahler through and through.
 One can see how he thought, how he composed,” Baumann explained.

-The manuscript was exhibited in Hamburg and will be auctioned in London.
+The manuscript was exhibited in Hamburg and has been auctioned in London.
 It became available following the death of American businessman Gilbert Kaplan.